seankross/the-unix-workbench/docs/04-Working-with-Unix.md

 been updated since the last time `make` was run for a target then the target is not "up to date."
 This means that the commands for that target will be run the next time `make` is run for that target.
-This way, the changes to the dependency are incorperated into the target.
-The commands are only run when the dependencies or change, or when the target doesn't exist at all, in order to avoid running commands unnecessarily.
+This way, the changes to the dependency are incorporated into the target.
+The commands are only run when the dependencies change, or when the target doesn't exist at all, in order to avoid running commands unnecessarily.

 Let's update our `makefile` to include a `readme.txt` that is built